You feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year. You may have winter blues.

 If you live in the northern US, Canada, or Europe, you’re eight times more likely to experience winter blues than those who live in warm and sunny Florida or Mexico.
 (2)

-But surprisingly it can occur anywhere — some people feel blue in the winter in southern California!
+But surprisingly it can occur anywhere — some people feel blue during the winter in southern California!
 (3)

 Women are two to three times more likely to feel depressed in the winter than men.
 (4)

-If you tend to feel let down after the Thanksgiving, Christmas and New Year holidays (in the north), it can trigger winter blues.
+If you tend to feel let down after the Thanksgiving, Christmas and New Year holidays (in the north), you may be susceptible to winter blues.

-Besides feeling sad, here are some typical signs you’ve got the winter blues: (5)
+Besides feeling sad, here are some typical symptoms of winter blues: (5)

 - Your energy is low and you sleep more than usual.

-- You feel apathetic, unmotivated, bored, and less interested in friends and activities you usually enjoy.
+- You are less interested in friends and activities you usually enjoy.

 - You feel irritable, moody, and your relationships suffer.